-As someone wise once said, your sweet spot lies in contributing all of who you are – it has no relativity to who surrounds you - so pay no attention to everyone else's schedules or rules.
+And as Hobby To Hot blog's once stated, your sweet spot lies in contributing all of who you are – it has no relativity to who surrounds you - so pay no attention to everyone else's schedules or rules.

 In intuitive, creative work, there are waxes and wanes, there are ups and downs, and there are on days and off days.

 And it's important we honor that - both on and offline.